digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 Small groups web research task ("scavanger hunt")

-- Assessing open-source projects and finding things is an important skill.
+- Assessing open-source projects and finding things are important skills.

 After 12-15 mins: ask whether students have completed the task (give more time if necessary).